cornezuelo/basicFW/README.md

 You define your routes in `config/routing.php` with the following syntax: `'route_alias' => ['controller','action',['route1','route2','route3'...]]`
 So, if you want to be routed to the `mainAction` action of the `MainController` controller when someone enters the url `index.php/test/route`, you would add the following route: `'test_route' => ['MainController','mainAction',['/test/route']]`.

+In your routing, you can set some part of the routes to be passed as arguments to the controller action.
+For example, if you want the route /load/12 to pass 12 as an argument to the loadAction, you could set the route as something like: `'load_route' => ['LoadController','loadAction',['/load/{id}']]`.
+Then, on your controller, you could receive the value 12 as your first argument, f.e., in the variable $id, like this: `public function loadAction($id)`

 The route for `index.php` without any route is defined with the alias name and route `__default__`.
 So, if you want to route the user to the `testAction` of the `TestController` when he access `http://www.server.com/index.php`, you would define a route like the following: `'__default__' => ['TestController','testAction',['__default__']]`

 ## Controllers